ryanwiemer/gatsby-starter-gcn/README.md

 ![](contentful-webhook-selected-events.png)

 ## Tips
-* If you make edits to your Contentful space while running `gatsby build` you will need to stop it and rerun the command to see the changes reflected.
+* If you make edits to your Contentful space while running `gatsby develop` you will need to stop it and rerun the command to see the changes reflected.
 For example a new post or page will not automatically show up until the website has been rebuilt.

 * Currently this template assumes you have at least one page and one post in Contentful.
 If you do not the website will fail to build.